Summer Reading

 D’Aulaires’ Book of Greek Myths by Ingri and Edgar D’Aulaire.
 This book is one of the best introductions to the Greek world.
 Its beautiful illustrations and narrative stories paint a picture of the origin of the Western tradition in which we now live.
 Knowing these stories will help students embark on their journey into the Greek and Roman world of mythology and appreciate the culture we have inherited.

 Bulfinch’s Greek and Roman Mythology: The Age of Fable by Thomas Bulfinch.
 The Age of Fable is a classic collection of ancient Greek and Roman mythology, plays, and epic poems.
 Chapters 1 and 2 introduces the Greek myths and the creation of the world, providing a comprehensive understanding of the Greek world.
-Chapter 27 and 28 narrates the Trojan War, which will be read in more detail during the school year.
+Chapters 27 and 28 narrate the Trojan War, which will be read in more detail during the school year.
 If you are interested in adding a beautiful copy to your library, consider this leather-bound book that includes all three of Bulfinch’s original titles: The Age of Fable, The Age of Chivalry, and The Legends of Charlemagne (ISBN: 978-1626861695).
 However, to complete this summer’s reading, this paperback is more than sufficient (ISBN: 978-0486411071, Dover Thrift Edition).

-RISING NINTH GRADE SUMMER READING 2023
+RISING NINTH GRADE SUMMER READING 2024

 Required Book

 The Lantern Bearers by Rosemary Sutcliff.
 This is the third book in Sutcliff’s trilogy about Roman Britain.
-While students are welcomed to read the first two novels in the trilogy, The Eagle of the Ninth and The Silver Branch, each novel can stand on its own because the trilogy spans different generations in this same region over the course of a few hundred years.
+While students are welcome to read the first two novels in the trilogy, The Eagle of the Ninth and The Silver Branch, each novel can stand on its own because the trilogy spans different generations in the same region over the course of a few hundred years.
 The Lantern Bearers is set in the middle of the fifth century as the last Roman legions leave Britain after four hundred years of rule.
 The novel follows the journey of Aquila, a Roman soldier assigned to the British Isles, who must learn to find hope again after devastating loss.

 Please Note: Students need to purchase a clean copy of this novel for annotation (ISBN: 978-0192755063).
 Students should annotate as they read, and we will do further work on annotating through the course of the year.